Cirrhosis - Topic Overview

 (metabolizes) alcohol and many drugs.

-When a person has cirrhosis, scar tissue (fibrosis ) replaces healthy tissue and prevents the
+When a person has cirrhosis, scar tissue (fibrosis ) replaces healthy tissue.
+This scar tissue prevents the

 liver from working as it should.
 For example, the liver may stop producing